Martin Pring: 1603 North America voyage

 Anchoring the Speedwell at the lower harbour, Pring boarded the smaller Explorer and, aided by oarsmen, ascended the Piscataqua.
 They sounded its depth, which they found impressive, and explored its banks.
 Pring admired the area's "goodly groves and woods."
 They encountered the native Abenaki people.
 Pring's description of them provides significant details of pre-colonial Native American life.
 At that time of year, the Abenaki would likely have been upriver at the Piscataqua's tributaries, where fish and game were plentiful around the numerous falls.
-Pring must have been anticipating unwelcome Native activity because his party brought with them on the Piscataqua "two excellent Mastives [sic]" (Mastiffs), one of which "would carrie a halfe-Pike in his mouth".
-Of the use of these dogs Pring wrote: "when we would be rid of the Savages company wee would let loose the Mastives, and suddenly without cry they would flee away."
+Pring must have been anticipating unwelcome Native activity because his party brought with them on the Piscataqua "two excellent Mastives [sic]" (English Mastiffs), one of which "would carrie a halfe-Pike in his mouth".
+Of the use of these dogs Pring wrote: "when we would be rid of the Savages company wee would let loose the Mastives, and suddenly without cry[ing out] they would flee away."